Greenwich Peninsula Wildlife Heritage

-This is a website dedicated to the wildlife heritage of Greenwich Peninsula.
-It will collate and document information regarding the Peninsula, its development and most importantly its wildlife heritage.
+This website was built to collate and document information regarding the Peninsula, its development and most importantly its wildlife heritage.

 The Greenwich Peninsula is an important geographical and historical part of the Thames valley.
 It has been know by many names including the Greenwich Level, Bugsby’s Marsh, Greenwich Marsh, Blackwall Peninsula, East Greenwich and North Greenwich.
 It has a long heritage with many important connections to history, industry and wildlife.